covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-White-Manual-Green-Manual.md

 "The hospital leader required us to convey this reporting standard only  face-to-face, by telephone, or WeChat Voice", Li Xia said.

-The "reporting standard" these doctors had referred to  was the "Pneumonia of Unknown Etiology Eligibility Criteria" released by Wuhan Municipal Health Commission.
+The "reporting standard" these doctors had referred to  was the "Pneumonia of Unknown Cause Eligibility Criteria" released by Wuhan Municipal Health Commission.
 Cases that  did not meet these "Eligibility Criteria"  need not be reported.

 A source provided the reporter with this "Eligibility Criteria".
 It stipulated that patients could only be included if they "have an epidemiological history and clinical manifestations."